MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-query-set.md

 ## Open an existing KQL queryset

-1. To access an existing KQL queryset, navigate to your workspace.
+1. To access an existing KQL queryset, go to your workspace.

 1. Optionally, you can reduce the number of items displayed by filtering on the item type.
 Select **Filter** > **KQL Queryset**.